Dont' harbour desire for posts, tickets; prove worth by working for country: Kejrwial to partymen | Politics

 ''If you come to me asking for posts, it means you are not deserving it and you have to demand it.
 You should work in such a manner that I have to say that you should hold the post,'' Kejriwal said.

-The AAP is focusing on poll-bound Punjab, Goa, Uttarakhand, Uttar Pradesh and Gujarat as part of its plan of national expansion.
+The AAP is focusing on poll-bound Punjab, Goa, Uttarakhand, Uttar Pradesh and Gujarat as part of its national expansion plan.

+''Anna ji used to say politics is based on only one principle - 'Satta' through 'Paisa' and then 'Paisa' through 'Satta'.
+Aam Aadmi Party is here to change this concept.
+Our purpose is not to get into power by hook or by crook.
+We are here for the people of this country and for their trust.''
+He said when our party was very young, people used to say that it would cease to exist in a couple of years. ''When we came into power in Delhi, back then people would say they had one term and their party would finish after that.
+But now that we have been successfully running a government in Delhi, people look at our work and say that we are the only hope they have left.''
+AAP was formed with only one purpose - 'Seva, Qurbani, Balidaan','' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)